sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 })
 ```

-Let's limit the fields returned, the second argument allows us to pass a string with the fields we are interested in:
+Let's limit the fields returned, the second argument allows us to pass a string with the fields we are interested in returning

 ```js
 Tweet.find({}, 'title body', (err, tweets) => {